 21. Anymail Finder

 Anymail Finder is used to search for your contacts’ email addresses.
-However, you need the person’s full name and company name in order to find an address.
+However, you’ll need the person’s full name and company details to find their address.

 22. Sell Hack

-Just like Anymail Finder, Sell Hack is also one of the favorite tools to scour addresses.
-As with Anymail Finder, you need two pieces of information in order to find an email address.
+Sell Hack is one of the favorite PR tools for searching addresses.
+As with Anymail Finder, you need two pieces of information to find an email address.
 When you type in the name and the company of your contact, Sell Hack gives you a valid email address.

 23. Newswire